Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: EM follow-up of GW triggers

 where $D_{EM} = {\rm min}(D_{hor},D_{max})$ and $D_2 = D/(100\ {\rm Mpc})$.
 For obtaining equation (\ref{NEM}), we have assumed that the BHNS coalescence rate $R_{V}$ is broadly independent of the distance which is expected for relatively small distances, $D_{EM} \lesssim D_{hor} \sim 650\ {\rm Mpc}$.

-From here on, we use the following short-hand notations for denoting the EM counterparts: $i = A$ for macronova, $B1/2/3/4$ for afterglow emission from dynamical ejecta/sGRB jet/wind/cocoon and $C/D$ for sGRB/cocoon prompt emission.
-We denote the radio/optical synchrotron afterglow emission with the subscript $r/o$, and estimate the masses of all the ejecta components in terms of $M_{disk}$ and $M_{ej,dyn}$ (see Section 2).
-In the following, we evaluate the EM follow-up rates for each counterpart from their respective $L_{peak,i}$ values:
+We use the following subscripts to denote the EM counterparts: $i = A1/2$ for macronova from dynamical ejecta/wind, $B/C$ for sGRB/cocoon prompt emission and $D1/2/3/4$ for dynamical ejecta/wind/sGRB jet/cocoon afterglow.
+We denote the radio/optical afterglow emission with the subscript $r/o$, and estimate the masses of all the ejecta components in terms of $M_{disk}$ and $M_{ej,dyn}$ (see Section 2).
+In Table \ref{Table3}, we list $t_{peak}(M_{ej},v_{ej})$ and $L_{peak}(M_{ej},v_{ej})$ used to evaluate $D_{max}(M_{ej},v_{ej},S_{th})$ and $\dot{N}_{EM}$ (from equation \ref{NEM}) for each EM counterpart.

+\begin{itemize} \item \emph{Early-time emission:} The early-time EM emission consists of macronova from dynamical ejecta/wind, sGRB jet prompt and cocoon prompt.